Jake-Lahoff/Jake-Lahoff.github.io/lab_6/index.md

 - An index file with markdown for this page.

 ## Introduction
 For this lab, I focused on creating a map that will show estimated change in population in Baltimore, MD between 2015-2019.
 Data will compare estimated change in native population to estimated change in foureign-born population.
-Comparison will be made in the form of a bivariate choropleth map showing the two variables on one map of baltimore.
+Comparison will be made in the form of a bivariate choropleth map showing the two variables on one map of Baltimore.

 ## Data
 Data was collected from the US census bureau using tidycensus.